 4. Protecting Your Valuable Intellectual Property in Japan

-Additionally, brand owners in Japan occasionally face competition from products imported through parallel import channels, including internet platforms.
+With regards to a trademark, brand owners in Japan occasionally face competition from products imported through parallel import channels, including internet platforms.
 These products can be both genuine and non-genuine.
-Our skilled IP lawyers have a history of success with assisting overseas clients to protect their brands in Japan.
+Our skilled IP lawyers also have a history of success with assisting overseas clients to protect their brands in Japan.

 Depending on the type of business and your strategy, you might need to address other issues, including those raised by matters relating to: